Bosnia break-up threatens Western Balkans peace, envoy warns

 "This amounts to an abject humiliation for the West," Kurt Bassuener from the Democratisation Policy Council, a Berlin-based think-tank, said.

-Ethnic tensions also flared in Kosovo in September, when Vučić sent soldiers to the border to "protect" Serbs in north Kosovo following a dispute about national insignia on car number plates.
+Ethnic violence also flared in Kosovo in September, when Vučić sent soldiers to the border to "protect" Serbs in north Kosovo following a dispute about national insignia on car number plates.

 "The rapidness of the onset of tensions was a little bit surprising," Gabriel Escobar, a senior US official dealing with the Western Balkans, said at the time.